Crazelu/Crazelu/README.md

-### Hi there pedestrian on the internet crosswalk👋
+### Aye, listen!
-### I’m Lucky Ebere (@Crazelu)| Human | Mobile Engineer.
+I’m Lucky Ebere (@Crazelu).
+I'm a Mobile Engineer from Nigeria.

-- 👀 I’m interested in Mobile Development with Flutter and SwiftUI for iOS, and Backend Web Development.
+My mind is an interesting place to be.
+I'm almost always working on something fun where I push my limits and grow as a result.

+- ⚡ Dart makes my heart Flutter
 - 📫 You can reach me via [e-mail](mailto:eberelucky64@gmail.com?subject=[GitHub]%20Hey%20There%20Lucky)

 [![alt text][1.1]][1]